-Kyrie Irving Reportedly Traded to Celtics for Isaiah Thomas, Jae Crowder, More
+Kyrie Irving Traded to Celtics for Isaiah Thomas, Jae Crowder, Draft Pick, More

-Kyrie Irving Reportedly Traded to Celtics for Isaiah Thomas, Jae Crowder, MoreAugust 22, 2017
+Kyrie Irving Traded to Celtics for Isaiah Thomas, Jae Crowder, Draft Pick, MoreAugust 22, 2017

 A little over a year ago, Kyrie Irving hit one of the most dramatic shots in NBA Finals history to help the Cleveland Cavaliers win an NBA title.
 Now, he's no longer a member of the Cavs.

-Cleveland traded the All-Star guard to the Boston Celtics for a package that includes Isaiah Thomas, The Vertical's Shams Charania reported Tuesday.
-According to Charania, the Cavs will also receive Jae Crowder, Ante Zizic and the Brooklyn Nets' 2018 first-round pick.
+Cleveland traded the All-Star guard to the Boston Celtics for a package that includes Isaiah Thomas, Jae Crowder, Ante Zizic and the Brooklyn Nets' 2018 first-round pick, Boston announced Tuesday.

 Bleacher Report @BleacherReport